What's checked in an MOT?

 Check before your test

-A huge 19% of MOT failures are due to faulty lights!
-So before your test, have someone walk around your vehicle to check each of the lights while you operate them from the driver's seat.
+Before your test, have someone walk around your vehicle to check each of the lights while you operate them from the driver's seat.

 Steering and suspension

 The tester will check the strength and condition of the steering wheel by pushing the steering in various directions and inspecting for wear or damage to the steering components.